 Lewis Bainbridge, Information and Communications Assistant

-Lewis is the newest member of our team, having joined us in June this year.
+Lewis has completed his Modern Apprenticeship in Digital Marketing.
 Prior to joining us he attended Acuhmuty High School, where he played a role in the senior House Captains group.
 After leaving school he was accepted into Robert Gordon University to study Architectural Technology, however realised after his first year that the course wasn’t for him and that he should follow his interests, of engaging and communicating with people through a number of different methods.

 Catherine Bowie, Finance and Administration Officer